TheArturthur/CoppermindScraper/Cosmere/Ati.md

 It's unknown what, if any, relationship there was between Ati and Leras prior to the [[Shattering\|Shattering]].
 The two left [[Yolen\|Yolen]] together, though it's unclear whether this was due to personal attachment or simply because they realized the need for their Shards to balance each other out.
 However, Leras tricked Ati; first convincing him to create Scadrial together, under the pretense that he'd be allowed to destroy it later, then sacrificing himself to trap Ruin's mind within the [[Well of Ascension\|Well of Ascension]].
 By the time of Ruin's release, the two are extremely hostile to each other.
-Ati is dismissive of Leras, mocking his weakness and the limitations placed on him by his intent.
+Ati is dismissive of Leras, mocking his weakness and the limitations placed on him by his Intent.
 Leras hates how Ati used his power to twist and change their religion to worship only himself, and bemoans the change in Ati's personality brought about by the Shard.
 Neither Vessel is afraid of the other; Ati, because he doesn't believe Preservation is capable of opposing him, and Leras, because he's already dead and thus out of Ati's reach.

+### Tanavast
+>“* I reached out to the others for help.
+The strong ones, the ones smarter than I. The heroes.
+Leras, known as Preservation, who had always had such a strong nature.
+Ati, perhaps kindliest among us, who had boldly taken up Ruin*”
+\- Tanavast[8]

+Tanavast considered Ati to be a very kind and strong man, and to be one smarter than himself.
+Furthermore, he labels him as a hero.
+Due to this, Tanavast sought help from Ati to deal with the rising threat of Rayse, though Ati ultimately refused his pleas.

 ### Vin
   <<Vin\|Vin>> and Ruin